resource/Front-End-Standards/JavaScript/JavaScript.md

         gpat, noodle;
     ```

 - Assign variables at the top of their scope.
 This helps avoid issues with variable declaration and assignment hoisting related issues.

-    ```javascript
-    TODO: Kevin's hoisting example
-    ```
+[More information about hoisting in JavaScript](http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html)

 - Create as few globals as possible.